shopware/sw-sync-cli/README.md

 - It's fast, with a focus on performance
 - Every entity and field available in the API can be exported / imported
+- Supports data filtering and sorting using the API criteria
-- Import / Export profiles are just `.yaml` files
+- Import / Export profiles (schema's) are just `.yaml` files
   - Which can be copied + adapted + shared freely
 - Profiles include a scripting engine for arbitrary data transformations
 - For now only supports CSV files